Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Click ***Create***
   - The creation step may take several minutes.
-  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the [form](screenshot) **adl://---.azuredatalakestore.net**  e.g. adl://gsciqs1w6yadls.azuredatalakestore.net/
+  - When completed, navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store and record the *ADL URI* value which from the Data Lake Store blade which will be in the [form](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/adlsuri1.PNG?token=AKE1nZJeOG7q3pFgLOTS-Cp-7CHCOKZIks5ZLcgEwA%3D%3D) **adl://__****__.azuredatalakestore.net**
   - You will need this to connect PBI to the data in your Data Lake Store.
   - Next we will create three folders (**adfrscripts**, **historic_meta**, **models** ) in our Data Lake Store and upload files to them.
      - Navigate back to the resource group blade and select the ***healthcareadls*** Data Lake Store.
      - In the next blade, click in Data Explorer at the top.
      - In the Data Explorer blade, click on New Folder.
 You will be prompted to enter folder name.
 Enter **adfrscripts**.
 This folder will contain the R scripts deployed when submitting an ADLA job through usql scripts
      - Create two more folders the same way and name them **historic_meta** and **models**.
-Folder historic_meta will contain the historic data and some other files required for schema specification and mapping (.csv files).
+Folder historic_meta will contain the historic data and some other files required for mapping etc. (.csv files).
 The model folder will contain the pretrained models (.rds files).
      - Select the folder **adfrscripts** and click on Upload at the top.
 Upload the contents of [scripts/datafactory/scripts_adls](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_adls) here.
      - Select the folder **historic_meta** and upload the contents of [rawevents/files_historic](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_historic) here
      - Select the folder **models** and upload the contents of [scripts/datafactory/models](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/models) here.